Sharad30/intel_scene_av/README.md

-# Intel Scene Classification Challenge
+# Intel Scene Classification Challenge (Analytics Vidhya)

-This repository consists of `notebooks` containing different experiments, `ensemble.py` file containing script for ensembling, `ensemble_submissions` with all the submission files used for final ensembling (model_accuracy > 0.92) and data containing train and test images.
+The repository consists of `notebooks` containing different experiments, `ensemble.py` file containing script for ensembling, `ensemble_submissions` with all the submission files used for final ensembling (model_accuracy > 0.92) and data containing train and test images.

 **How to setup train folder?**